Your guide to Zoom

 CONNECTING YOUR LAPTOP TO YOUR TV

-Double check that the audio is coming from your TV and not the device you’re casting from.HOW TO SET UP CHROMECAST
+In both instances, please test in advance (particularly check that the sound is coming for your TV and not the device you’re casting from).

 *We cannot guarantee that you will be able to connect your device to your TV.
 The Old Vic takes no responsibility if you are unable to connect your device to your TV and will not issue ticket refunds on this basis.
 Our recommendation for these performances is to use your laptop for watching using the free Zoom app.
 We strongly recommend testing your desired method for viewing out in advance.